-Inside the waistband, carry has multiple positions, but the two most popular are appendix and 3 o’clock carry, which is carrying at the rear of the hip.
+Inside the waistband, carry has multiple positions, but the two most popular are appendix and 3 o’clock carry, which is carried at the rear of the hip.

 When I do carry IWB appendix I prefer to carry it with the Harry’s Holsters Singleton.

 I prefer the singleton because it is the most comfortable IWB holster for me.

-The pipping along the trigger guard provides a relatively pain-free carry while sitting or standing for long periods of time.
+The piping along the trigger guard provides a relatively pain-free carry while sitting or standing for long periods of time.

 With the singleton, you can also wear it with a tucked-in polo shirt or an untucked shirt to aid in the concealability of your gun.

 3 O’Clock Carry